A Union for the 21st Century

-Unichef is run and Administered by its Executive Director Brian McElderry and 2 Directors who are appointed to oversee the Executive on the member's behalf.
-Everyone involved within the Union at a senior level is a qualified chef.
+Unichef is a Registered Professional Body, administered by its Executive Director Brian McElderry and a Board of Directors who are appointed to oversee the Executive on the member's behalf.
+Everyone involved within the Union at a senior level is a qualified and experienced chef.

 Unichef is not a traditional trade union, is not assigned to the Trade Unions Act and is not a member of the TUC or any political party.
 We innovate, motivate, educate and inspire and we are dedicated to changing people's views of how a union should work think and behave, bringing all the strands of our industry together in a more purposeful way of working to benefit the whole of our Culinary Community.
 We protect, advise and support chefs in a unique association of British based chefs.

 We are a concerted lobby for our industry, working with Employers, Chefs and like-minded Organisations to improve the work-life balance of all chefs in the UK

 Everyone in Unichef is treated in the same way regardless of their status, EVERYONE'S opinion is important to us and together we can change the hearts and minds of our industry.
 Funded by members fees, advertising and sponsorship we bare no allegiances or loyalties to anyone accept our members and partners.

 Unichef is a Community Union, a registered Community Interest Company (CIC ) and is both a pressure group and support centre for Chefs who feel they need advice about their working environment as well as within their career ambitions and their health and safety.
 We are the only Community Union of its type in the UK.